A Specific Task-oriented Semantic Image Communication System for substation patrol inspection: Specifc task-oriented semantic communication system

 The nearest neighbor quantization operation is then performed on the extracted semantic features \mbox{$Y$},

 Where the set \mbox{$I$} of quantization centers is:

-According to JSCC, then the quantized semantic feature \mbox{$Y_q$} is sent to the simulated channel models.
-In this paper, AWGN model is chosen as the simulated channel model,
+According to JSCC, then the quantized semantic feature \mbox{$Y_q$} is sent to the simulated-channel models.
+In this paper, AWGN model is chosen as the simulated-channel model,

 In this formula, \mbox{$h$} represents the channel gain, while \mbox{$n$} represents the independent identically distributed Gaussian noise.
-Such model simulate the feature’s distortion transmitted in the real-world channel and give the base model the ability to resist the noise.
-The image \mbox{$X^{'}$} is generated by the Generator(the Decoder network) from the processed latent \mbox{${Y_q}^{'}$} at the receiver,
+Such model simulates the feature's distortion transmitted in the real-world channel and gives the base system the ability to resist the noise.
+The image \mbox{$X^{'}$} is generated by the generator(the decoder network) from the processed latent \mbox{${Y_q}^{'}$} at the receiving end,

-The Encoder maps the source image \mbox{$X$} to a specific distribution \mbox{$P_X$}.
-The generator G tries to map samples \mbox{$Y$} from a fixed known distribution \mbox{$P_Y$} to \mbox{$P_X$}, while the Discriminator D is learned to tell the difference between such two distributions using the sampled data \mbox{$X$} and the generated \mbox{$X^{'}$}.A properly trained Discriminator helps the Generator to find and simulate the distribution \mbox{$P_X$} more preciously.
+The encoder maps the source image \mbox{$X$} to a specific distribution \mbox{$P_X$}.
+The generator G tries to map samples \mbox{$Y$} from a fixed known distribution \mbox{$P_Y$} to \mbox{$P_X$}, while the discriminator D is learned to tell the difference between such two distributions using the sampled data \mbox{$X$} and the generated \mbox{$X^{'}$}.
+A properly trained discriminator helps the generator to find and simulate the distribution \mbox{$P_X$} more preciously.
 Involving the idea of conditional GANs as mentioned before, the adversarial loss is as follows.

-Besides, when optimizing the Encoder and the Generator, the MSE loss and the LPIPS loss are also involved to measure the texture and perception distance between the source image X and the generator image \mbox{$X^{'}$}.
-Moverover, helping to initialize these two networks, these two kinds of loss guide the Generator and Discriminator to be trained on the right direction.
-So the final loss for the Encoder and the Generator are as follows.
+Besides, when optimizing the encoder and the generator, the MSE loss and the LPIPS loss are also involved to measure the texture and perception distance between the source image X and the generator image \mbox{$X^{'}$}.
+Moverover, helping to initialize these two networks, these two kinds of loss guide the generator and discriminator to be trained on the right direction.
+So the final loss for the encoder and the generator are as follows.
 In the initial training: